Anon-Planet/thgtoa/guide.md

 ## Bootable Live Systems:

-This method is the one I would recommend in those cases.
+This method is the one we would recommend in those cases.

 It is relatively easy for your adversary to prevent this by setting up firmware BIOS/UEFI (see [Bios/UEFI/Firmware Settings of your laptop][Bios/UEFI/Firmware Settings of your laptop:]) controls but usually most adversaries will overlook this possibility which requires more technical knowledge than just relying on Software.